Leadership

 NBCS places a high mandate on vision and leadership

-We seek to develop core leadership skills and principles in our staff and students, upholding our values of Gratitude, Respect, Courage and Compassion.
+We seek to develop core leadership skills and principles in our staff and students, upholding our values of Gratitude, Respect, Courage, Compassion and Commitment.
 As we look to the future, our leaders are guided by our strategy and united in their commitment to our Mission and Vision.

 Our Principal